Attaching Tag Not Assigned

 Contained within Chapter 320 for Motor Vehicle Licenses in Title XXIII for Motor Vehicles, the crime of attaching a tag not assigned is found in Section 320.261 which prohibits any of the following:

-- when that plate or sticker was not issued and assigned or lawfully transferred to such a vehicle.
+- driving the vehicle knowing that the plate or sticker was not issued and assigned or lawfully transferred to such a vehicle.